 Essentially we are looking for any abnormalities in the crown.
 This includes defoliation, discoloration, leaves that are too small, or premature falling.

 Branch dieback is when the branches on the outer parts of the tree start to die.
 Also, trees under stress may produce little sprouts on the branches or limbs.
 Notice the presence of any fungi growing on the woody parts of the tree as well.

 Wounds in the tree not only cause stress but also greatly increase the risk of pest infestations and disease.

 Some general symptoms to look for include girdling roots, slow growth, and too much leaning.

-Next week we will discuss potential causes of this stress/weakening and what actions you can take to manage and prevent it.
+Next week we will discuss the potential causes of this stress/weakening and what actions you can take to manage and prevent it.

-Again, in order to save your tree it’s important to call an arborist quickly.
+Again, in order to save your tree, it’s important to call an arborist quickly.
 The sooner you catch it the better the chance we have at saving your tree.

 Floridas Tree Masters is a tree service with the top rated tree surgeons/arborists in the Volusia County area.
 Serving Daytona Beach, Port Orange, Ormond Beach, DeLand, Deltona, and surrounding cities.
 Floridas Tree Masters has years of experience in tree care, including tree removal and tree pruning.
 Affordable, licensed and insured, and always free estimates.